thephpleague/oauth2-server/README.md

 ## Commercial Support

-If you would like help implementing this library into your existing platform, or would like to some advice or training for you and your team please email Alex Bilbie at `hello@glyndelabs.com`.
+If you would like help implementing this library into your existing platform, or would be interested in OAuth advice or training for you and your team please get in touch with [Glynde Labs](https://glyndelabs.com).

 ## Security